Women in the Spanish Civil War: March 1937

 Socialist women were more active abroad than at home in their opposition to the Spanish Civil War.
 Belgian women socialists were opposed to their socialist party's neutrality during the Spanish Civil War.
 To counter this, these women socialist were active in trying to evacuate refugees.
 Among their accomplishments were evacuating 450 Basque children to Belgium in March 1937.
 With the assistance of the Belgian Red Cross and Communist's Red Aid, socialist women organized the placement of 4,000 Spanish refugees.

 Both foreign and domestic media printed images of these female fighters on Spain's front lines as boldly breaking gender norms.
 Initially, they presented problems for some people in Spain, as the country had very traditional ideas about gender roles.
 While Republicans became more accepting of them, this started to change yet again by December 1936 when the Government of the Second Republic started using the slogan, "Men to the Front, Women to the Home Front."
 By March 1937, this attitude had spread to the front lines, where militia women, over their own objections, were withdrawn or placed into secondary roles.

 Women were told to leave the front in Guadalajara in March 1937.
-Following the battle, many were load into cars and taken to support positions further behind the lines.
+Following the battle, many were loaded into cars and taken to support positions further behind the lines.
 A few refused to leave, and their fate is uncertain though friends suspected most died in combat.
 Expelled soldiers included Leopoldine Kokes of the International Group of the Durruti Column.
 Some demobilized women left the front, and joined women's columns on the home front, in defense of cities like Madrid and Barcelona.
 When Juan Negrín became the head of the Republican armed forces in May 1937, women's time in combat ended as he continued efforts to regularize Republican forces.

 Following their removal from the front, milicianas and women in general stopped featuring in Republican propaganda.
 Visually, they returned to their lives before the war, where their primary role was behind the scenes at home.
 Communists and anarchists columns attracted the most women among all the political groups on the Republican front.
 Stories about POUM militants became more well known as they were more likely to have published their memories or had better contacts with international media.